MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 of the previous global timestamp before the restart.
 This ensures that a read or write after the restart is assigned a timestamp greater than or equal to all reads and writes before the restart.

-For an initial implementation the Coordinator will record all global timestamps in the catalog.
-On restart the Coordinator can read this value from the catalog.

-TODO: better implementation.
+Everytime the global timestamp is increased, the global write timestamp will be saved in the catalog.
+When Materialize restarts, it will read this timestamp and use it as the global read timestamp.

 The properties described in this section and the [Global Timestamp](#Global Timestamp) section are sufficient to ensure Strict Serializability across restarts.